Orestistsira/auth-computer-arch-lab-ex3/README.md

 Set 1 gives as by far the lowest peak power, although set 10 is better for CPI.

-From lab 2 we got that Cache_Line_Size = 128 would increase the cost and as we see know it is not all energy efficient
+From lab 2 we got that Cache_Line_Size = 128 would increase the cost and as we see know it is not at all energy efficient

 So we think that set1 **{ Cache_Line_Size = 64 }** would be the best choice.